daPhyre/Chloe.js/reference.md

 ```idl
 HTMLCanvasElement stage
 ```
-The current canvas set to the game.
+The current canvas object set to the `Canvas`.
 Named "stage" instead of the generic "canvas" to prevent confunsion.

 ```idl
 CanvasRenderingContext2D ctx
 ```
 The context of the current canvas.
-Direct use outside the paint loop is recomended only to display messages when non-asyncronous events may temporally freeze the game.
+Direct use outside the paint loop is recomended only to display messages when non-asyncronous events may temporally freeze the `Canvas.paint` function.

 ```idl
 boolean isFullscreen